Dr-Harrison-Wells/blog/src/content/posts/markdown-extended.md

 ---
 title: Markdown Extended Features
-published: 2024-05-01
+published: 2025-08-10
+tags: [Markdown, .NET Core]
 updated: 2024-11-29
 description: 'Read more about Markdown features in Fuwari'
 image: ''
-tags: [Demo, Example, Markdown, Fuwari]
-category: 'Examples'
+category: '.NET'
 draft: false
 ---

 ## GitHub Repository Cards

 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}